fprisse/Digital_for_Industry/_posts/2018-07-10-asset-performance-management-introduction.markdown

 ### 3.6 Asset Health Dashboard

+- Health: Likelihood of Failure (incl. forecast)
+- Criticality: Impact of failure or other undesirable event
 - Display geographic dispersion of assets
-- Health: Likelihood of Failure (incl. forecast)
-- Criticality: Impact of undesirable event